django-cms/django-cms/docs/getting_started/configuration.rst

     A dictionary of plugin names with lists describing which plugins may contain each plugin.
 If not supplied, all plugins can be selected.

+``inherit``
+    Placeholder name or template name + placeholder name which inherit.
+In the exemple, the configuration for "base.html content" inherits from "content" and just overwrite the "plugins" setting to allow TeaserPlugin, thus you have not to duplicate your "content"'s configuration.

 .. setting:: CMS_PLUGIN_CONTEXT_PROCESSORS

 CMS_PLUGIN_CONTEXT_PROCESSORS